Bearish Divergence: A Critical Indicator for Market Savvy Investors

 Daniel Kahneman, a psychologist and economist who won the Nobel Prize in Economics in 2002, has extensively studied cognitive biases.
 In his book “Thinking, Fast and Slow,” he discusses the concept of anchoring, where people rely too heavily on the first piece of information they receive.
 In the case of divergence, traders might anchor to the rising price and overlook the divergence signal, leading to potential losses.

 Another relevant bias is confirmation bias, where individuals search for or interpret information to confirm their preexisting beliefs.
-For example, traders who are bullish on a particular asset might ignore divergence signals that contradict their view, potentially missing important market turning points.
+For example, bullish traders on a particular asset might ignore divergence signals that contradict their view, potentially missing important market turning points.

 Historical Perspectives on Market Signals